top1944/duckuments/docs/atoms_85_fall2017_projects/14_controllers/30-final-project-report-controllers.md

 </div>

 ### Conclusion

 Even though a slightly higher image resolution with higher top cutoff can improve the lane following performance slightly we sticked with the original resolution of 120x160 pixels with 40 pixels top cutoff because also other teams depend on the image resolution.
 We saw that our curvature estimation was able to detect the standard curves of Duckietown in many cases, at the same time it introduced a high latency which again lowered the performance.
 Therefore we decided to set the curvature resolution to 0 by default, which means that no curvature estimation is done.
 The code nevertheless is still in the lane filter to give a basis for further improvements.

-Regarding the controller the test showed that the added integral part in the PID controller, the tuning of the control parameters and also the slightly lower gain of 0.6 gave a huge improvement of the lane following performance.
+Regarding the controller the test showed that the added integral part in the PID controller and the tuning of the control parameters gave a huge improvement of the lane following performance.
 The integrated feedforward part can not be used during the lane following, because it is depending on the curvature estimation.
-The feedforward part can be used by other teams to integrate our controller.
+The feedforward part can be used by other teams (e.g. on intersections and parking lots) to integrate our controller.

-The improved controller gives a nice improvement over the baseline controller as can be seen in [](#fig:demo_video) and [](#fig:controller_video)
+The improved controller gives a clear improvement over the baseline controller as can be seen in [](#fig:demo_video) and [](#fig:controller_video)